-During this stage, under the supervision of the teacher in a school laboratory, each student carries out the experiment they designed.
-Whilst each student will complete their own individual Physics in Practice Investigation, they may have additional support from their peers during this stage of the process to support the physical manipulation of equipment.
-Playing a supportive role in another students experiment, in this manner, is beneficial and provides further opportunity for the development of practical investigation skills, set out in the unifying strand and necessary for the completion of the experiment within the Physics in Practice Investigation.
+During this stage, under the supervision of the teacher in a relevant setting (school laboratory and/or field setting as appropriate to the investigation), each student carries out the experiment they designed.
+Whilst each student will complete their own individual Biology in Practice Investigation, they may have additional support from their peers during this stage of the process to support the physical manipulation of equipment.
+Playing a supportive role in another students experiment, in this manner, is beneficial and provides further opportunity for the development of practical investigation skills, set out in the unifying strand and necessary for the completion of the experiment within the Biology in Practice Investigation.